“We can only live by the light we’re given. And some of us are given no light at all. What else can we do but learn to see in the dark?”

 Possible Pairings: Three Dark Crowns by Kendare Blake, The Bone Witch by Rin Chupeco, Half Bad by Sally Green, The Library at Mount Char by Scott Hawkins, Only a Monster by Vanessa Len, This Savage Song by V. E. Schwab

-*A title of this copy was provided by the publisher for review consideration*
+*An advance copy of this title and an ALC of this title from Libro.fm was provided by the publisher for review consideration*